-The status of offshore wind energy development in Germany during the first half of 2016 and on a cmulative basis is described within the present factsheet.
+The status of land based wind energy development in Germany during the first half of 2016 and on a cumulative basis is described within the present factsheet.

 “Yearbook Wind Energy 2015”, the German Wind Energy Association’s (BWE) annual market overview, has become a standard reference work in the sector thanks to its comprehensive list of turbines and high standard of journalism.
 Each year, the BWE analyses the figures for new wind turbine installations on the German wind market and describes developments on the international markets.